CROWNING MOMENTS OF THE EXPEDITION

 DAY 16: HOTEL – AIRPORT

-After you’re leisurely breakfast in the hotel, our local guide will help you settle all your custom formalities.
-Here you bid adieu to your helpful Bhutanese guide and driver.
-Our Indian counterpart will take you to Guwahati airport.
+After a final breakfast in Bhutan, your local guide will assist you with any remaining customs formalities.
+Then, you will bid farewell to your Bhutanese guide and driver.
+Finally, our Indian counterpart will take you to Guwahati Airport, marking the conclusion of your adventure.

 THE QUOTED BHUTAN TOUR COST INCLUDES THE FOLLOWING

-• Rate inclusive of all three meals, both local and continental healthy cuisine
+• Firstly, the rate includes all three meals, featuring both local and continental healthy cuisine.

-• Rate inclusive of Bhutan Government Royalty fees of $100 per person per night
+• Importantly, the Bhutan Government royalty fees of $100 per person per night are included.

-• Rate inclusive of all entry fees, museum fees, and historical attraction fees
+• Additionally, all entry fees, museum charges, and historical attraction costs are covered.

-• Rate inclusive of airport arrival and departure transfer in Bhutan
+• Lastly, the one-time visa fee ($40) and airport arrival and departure transfers in Bhutan are included.

 INCLUSIVE TREK AND CAMPING